Sting-DR/Nerevar-Moon-and-Star/FAQ.md

   This almost always means you're on a wrong version of OpenMW, or something else went wrong with the OpenMW setup.
   *Try re-downloading and re-installing the linked OpenMW and following the install guide to set it up again.*

-* If Liam's Kitbashed PBR shader hasn't been installed properly, PBR textures will result in a **green/blue glow.**
+* If Liam's Kitbashed PBR shader hasn't been installed properly, PBR textures will result in a **green/blue shine on most textures.**
+This is different from the cyan/green screen issue which is addressed below.

+* If you encounter a **green/cyan screen bug** then you're probably *launching the game through the Openmw-launcher.exe instead of Openmw.exe*

 * If you are seeing red textures ingame inplace of dark/black areas then go to the post processing menu again and disable both Multi-LUT_performance and Multi-LUT_interior_performance.

-* If you encounter a **green/cyan screen bug** then you're probably *launching the game through the Openmw-launcher.exe instead of Openmw.exe*

 ---
 ### Automatically Disabled Plugins